Integrated Delivery Networks: Direct Contracting and Medication Management

 Integrated Delivery Networks (IDNs) continue to engage in a number of activities that can impact pharmaceutical market access.
 HIRC's report, Integrated Delivery Networks: Direct Contracting and Medication Management, reviews the landscape of direct contracting between IDNs and pharmaceutical manufacturers and examines health systems' influence over physician prescribing behavior.
 The report addresses the following questions:

-Key Finding: In an effort to better control costs, IDNs are leveraging broader formularies, increasingly contracting directly with manufacturers for the acquisition of pharmaceuticals, and are actively promoting the use of biosimilars.
+Key Finding: In an effort to better control costs, IDNs are increasingly contracting directly with manufacturers for the acquisition of pharmaceuticals, as well as leveraging formularies and biosimilars.

-A Majority IDNs Have an Inpatient Formulary & Standardized Treatment Pathways.
+A Majority of IDNs Have an Inpatient Formulary & Standardized Treatment Pathways.
 IDNs use a number of levers and tools to manage medication costs and influence physician prescribing behavior.
-Most IDNs have an inpatient formulary (96%) and standardized treatment pathways (66%), and 48% report having an outpatient formulary.
-Outpatient formularies are most often applied to captive health plan, employee, or direct-to-employer contract lives.
-To enforce the use of formularies and pathways, IDNs embed order sets and best practice alerts into the electronic medical record.
-IDNs will also collaborate with physician leaders on formulary and pathway development to encourage compliance.
+Most IDNs have an inpatient formulary (88%) and standardized treatment pathways (75%), and 47% report having an outpatient formulary.

-Most IDNs Prefer at Least One Biosimilar.
-Nearly 90% of IDNs report preferring at least one biosimilar in their 2024 formularies.
-Biosimilars adoption varies by therapeutic area, with a higher percentage of IDNs reporting biosimilar preferences in oncology, cancer supportive therapies, and IV TNF inhibitors; adoption is lower to date for LUCENTIS and HUMIRA biosimilars.
+Most of IDNs Prefer at Least One Biosimilar.
+Three quarters of IDNs (75%) report preferring at least one biosimilar in their 2025 formularies.
+Biosimilars adoption varies by therapeutic area, with a higher percentage of IDNs reporting preferences for REMICADE, NEUPOGEN, and RITUXAN biosimilars.
 The full report explores biosimilar enforcement and the direct contracting landscape for biosimilars and reference brands.

 Download a PDF of these Highlights